Symmetry structure of multi-dimensional time-fractional partial differential equations: Main results

 On the space $(t,\x,\u)$, one has

-Let $I_s=\{\mbox{all terms effective in} \,\F_s\}$ and $J_s=\{\mbox{all terms which are linear in}\, u_s^\theta, \mbox{where}\, 0\leq|\theta|\leq k \}$, the set $I_s\setminus J_s=\{\mbox{The terms contained in} \,I_s~\mbox{but not in }\,J_s\}$.
+Let $I_s=\{\mbox{all terms in} \,\F_s\}$ and $J_s=\{\mbox{all terms in}\, \F_s \mbox{which are linear in}\, u_j^\theta\}$, the set $I_s\setminus J_s=\{\mbox{The terms contained in} \,I_s~\mbox{not in }\,J_s\}$.
 By considering whether the terms involve $\u$ and its $\x$-derivatives or not, we separate Eq.(\ref{eqn-sys-det}) into two parts given in (\ref{eqn-sys-det-cor}).
 The proof ends.$ {} \Box$

-Theorem \ref{cor-1} definitely simplifies the computations of Lie symmetry of system (\ref{eqn-ger}), which divides the symmetry determining equations into two parts: a system of PDEs in $\tau,\,\xi_i$ and $\eta_s$ and a system of linear time-fractional PDEs in $h_s(t,\x)$.
-Moreover, for the most of time-fractional PDEs, the second equation in (\ref{eqn-sys-det-cor}) ``almost" completely determines the admitted Lie symmetries while the first one either holds automatically or is used to check the final results.
+Theorem \ref{cor-1} shows that the symmetry determining equations of system (\ref{eqn-ger}) can be divided into two parts: a system of integer-order PDEs in $\tau,\,\xi_i$ and $\eta_s$ and a system of linear time-fractional PDEs in $h_s(t,\x)$.
+Moreover, for the most of time-fractional PDEs, the second {condition} in (\ref{eqn-sys-det-cor}) ``almost" completely determines the admitted Lie symmetries while the first one either holds automatically or is used to check the final results. \begin{cor} If $\H(t,\x)=\textbf{0}\triangleq (0,0,\dots,0)_{1\times q}$ and $J_s$ is empty with $s=1,\dots,q$, then Lie symmetries admitted by system (\ref{eqn-ger}) are uniquely determined by the second equation in (\ref{eqn-sys-det-cor}). \end{cor}